Special education: Australia

-Australian Association of Special Education Inc (AASE)'s position is informed by the Disability Standards for Education 2005 which require that disabled students are treated on the same basis as other students in regards to enrollment and participation in education.
+Australian Association of Special Education Inc (AASE)'s position is informed by the Disability Standards for Education 2005 which requires that students with disabilities are treated on the same basis as other students in regards to enrollment and participation in education.

-With respect to standardized tests, special consideration procedures are in place in all states for disabled students.
+With respect to standardized tests, special consideration procedures are in place in all states for students with disabilities.
 Students must provide documentation.
 Not all desired forms of accommodations are available.
-For example, students who cannot read, even if the inability to read is due to a disability, cannot have the exam read to them, because the exam results should accurately show that the student is unable to read.
+For example, students who cannot read, even if the inability to read is due to a disability, cannot have the exam read to them because the exam results should accurately show that the student is unable to read.
 Reports on matriculation exams do not mention whether the student received any accommodations in taking the test.

 Europe

 Each country in Europe has its own special education support structures.
-Thirty-one European countries are covered by the European Agency for Special Needs and Inclusive Education.
+31 European countries are covered by the European Agency for Special Needs and Inclusive Education.

 Czech Republic

 Schools must take students' special education needs into account when assessing their achievements.
-Disabled students are normally included in their neighborhood school, although may be placed in special schools.
+Students with disabilities are normally included in their neighborhood school, although they may be placed in special schools.